[Moderate revision–posted 9/12/22 (replaces 1/26/21 edition)]

 (2) Retired employees appointed to otherwise regular positions would be entitled to the employee benefits normally available to regular active employees, except retirement program participation.

-Departments hiring TRS retirees at 100% FTE will be required to pay a surcharge to TRS.
+Departments hiring TRS retirees at 100 percent FTE will be required to pay a surcharge to TRS.
 The surcharge amount will be the combined percentage of the salary the employer and employee would have typically contributed to a retirement account.
 If the individual retired from an Independent School District in Texas, they will not be eligible to participate in any benefit plan offered by the university.

 d.
 Minimum Appointment Age